uriel1998/quite-intriguing/README.md

 Omitting the search term is quite okay; including it just starts the search faster.
 Including a query assumes TUI mode (the default).

+The preview in TUI mode is provided by `fzf`.
+You can scroll in the preview window using either the mouse or `fzf`'s default binds of *shift-up* and *shift-down*.
+If you wish to edit these bindings, you'll have to edit my script with the guidance from [here](https://www.mankier.com/1/fzf#Key/Event_Bindings).

 The various switches are: